Drew-Alleman/DataSurgeon/README.md

 ![preview](media/wget_preview.gif)

 ## Extracting Mac Addresses From an Output File
-I am extracting all MAC addresses found in [autodeauth's](https://github.com/Drew-Alleman/autodeauth) log file using the ```-m``` query.
-To make the output cleaner, I'm using the ```--hide``` option to remove the identifier string 'mac_address: ' from the results.
-Additionally, I'm using the ```-T``` option to allow the tool to check the same line multiple times for matches.
-By default, the tool moves on to the next line after a match is found, but with ```-T``` it will keep searching for additional unique matches on the same line.
+Here I am pulling all mac addresses found in [autodeauth's](https://github.com/Drew-Alleman/autodeauth) log file using the ```-m``` query.
+The ```--hide``` option will hide the identifer string infront of the results.
+In this case 'mac_address: ' is hidden from the output.
+The ```-T``` option is used to check the same line multiple times for matches.
+Normallly when a match is found the tool moves on to the next line rather then checking again.
 ```
 $ ./ds -m -T --hide -f /var/log/autodeauth/log
 2023-02-26 00:28:19 - Sending 500 deauth frames to network: BC:2E:48:E5:DE:FF -- PrivateNetwork